Crown Heights–Utica Avenue station

-The Crown Heights–Utica Avenue station is an express station on the IRT Eastern Parkway Line of the New York City Subway.
+The Crown Heights–Utica Avenue station (signed as Utica Avenue) is an express station on the IRT Eastern Parkway Line of the New York City Subway.
 Located under Eastern Parkway near Utica Avenue in Crown Heights, Brooklyn, it is served by the 4 train at all times and the 3 train at all times except late nights.
+It is the southern terminus for daytime 4 trains.
 There is also limited rush hour 2 and 5 services here.

 Despite its name, this station has no exit to the corner of Utica Avenue and Eastern Parkway.
 It is actually located between Schenectady and Utica Avenues and the two exits lead to the middle of the block, several feet from the actual cross street.

 The station opened on August 23, 1920, as part of an extension of the IRT Eastern Parkway Line by the Interborough Rapid Transit Company.

 History

 Background

 Crown Heights—Utica Avenue station was constructed as part of the Eastern Parkway Line.
 The line's section to Atlantic Avenue was part of Contract 2 of the Interborough Rapid Transit Company (IRT)'s plan to construct an extension of the original subway, Contract 1.
 Contract 2 extended the original line from City Hall in Manhattan to Atlantic Avenue in Brooklyn.
 The Board of Rapid Transit Commissioners approved the route on September 27, 1900, and the contract was signed on September 11, 1902.
 Construction commenced on Contract 2 on March 4, 1903.
 The first section opened on January 9, 1908, extending the subway from Bowling Green to Borough Hall.
 On April 28, 1908, the IRT formally applied with the New York Public Service Commission for permission to open the final section of the Contract 2 line from Borough Hall to Atlantic Avenue near the Flatbush Avenue LIRR station.
 The application was approved, and the IRT extension opened on May 1, 1908.

 On March 19, 1913, New York City, the Brooklyn Rapid Transit Company, and the IRT reached an agreement, known as the Dual Contracts, to drastically expand subway service across New York City.
 As part of Contract 3 of the agreement, between New York City and the IRT, the original subway opened by the IRT in 1904 to City Hall, and extended to Atlantic Avenue in 1908, was to be extended eastward into Brooklyn.
 The line was to be extended along Flatbush Avenue and Eastern Parkway to Buffalo Street as a four-track subway line, and then along East 98th Street and Livonia Avenue to New Lots Avenue as an elevated two-track line, with provisions for the addition of a third track.
 In addition, a two-track branch line along Nostrand Avenue branching off east of the Franklin Avenue station was to be constructed.
 The underground portion of the line became known as the Eastern Parkway Line, or Route 12, while the elevated portion became known as the New Lots Line.